-- · Routing. - Speaker data (if populated using Dolby Atmos Designer). - Bass management assignment (indicates which subwoofer receives low frequency audio for the highlighted speaker).
+- Array (if assigned to an array). - Routing. - Speaker data (if populated using Dolby Atmos Designer). - Bass management assignment (indicates which subwoofer receives low frequency audio for the highlighted speaker).
 This information appears only if bass management is applied in Dolby Atmos Designer.

-Figure 87: Hover mouse to display channel information
+Figure 88: Hover mouse to display channel information